augustss/verse-semantics/Book/docs/01_builtins.md

 Here, `X` is not an `int` and not a `float`.
 It is a `rational`, representing the exact ratio `7 ÷ 3`.

-Since rationals are mainly useful for rounding, Verse provides two functions that consume them:
+Since rationals are mainly useful for rounding, two functions consume them:

 - `Floor()` — rounds a rational down to the nearest integer.
 - `Ceil()` — rounds a rational up to the nearest integer.